Data-Rep-MERN-Application/lab_nine/README.md

-# Lab 9 Solution: MERN Delete Data Representation and Querying
+# Lab 9: MERN Delete Data Representation and Querying

 This lab focuses on adding delete functionality to a MERN (MongoDB, Express.js, React, Node.js) stack application, specifically for managing movies.